notkarenyi/accessibility-demo/README.md

 Welcome to Karen's introduction to accessibility on the web!
 After this workshop, you should have a basic understanding of what kinds of needs we should be meeting as web developers.
 You should be able to use your familiarity with accessibility guidelines, in conjunction with some convenient tools, to evaluate websites on whether those needs are being fulfilled.

 This workshop assumes an intermediate working knowledge of HTML and CSS.
 However, it's less about coding, and more about seeing the tools you've learned in a new way.
-Don't worry if you aren't familiar with some of this code yet--most of what is mentioned here has been introduced by Leo and Matt already, but these ideas are important to keep in mind when you start to use more in-depth HTML and CSS.
+Don't worry if you aren't familiar with some of this code yet - most of what is mentioned here has been introduced by Leo and Matt already, but these ideas are important to keep in mind when you start to use more in-depth HTML and CSS.

 ## Table of Contents